KemmerEdition/TTS_FastSpeech2/README.md

 * `loss` - definition for loss computation (both FastSpeechFirst and Second).
 * `model` - architectures for both FastSpeechFirst and Second.
 * `pitch_energy` - computation of pitch and energy and stats getting; functions for synthesis.
+* `results_after_train` - this folder contains 81 examples of audio files with various configurations
 * `trainer` - train loop, logging in W&B.
 * `utils` - configs (dataclasses) with hyperparams of models (and for pitch&energy preparation) and other crucial functions (parse_config, object_loading, utils).